 Extensive police vetting is the next step in this process.
 For this, an applicant should file a prescribed application (Form-I) with the respective Police department.

 A separate form must be filed by every partner/director in the case where the applicant is acting as a company or AOPs.

 Provisions regarding the manual vetting of the necessary paper are no longer exist in the governing Act.
 The government has taken this step to simplify the licensing process.

 Step 4: Filling of PSARA Application

 State's controlling authority is entrusted with the responsibility to grant the PSARA license.
 The application processing shall only start when the authority gets access to Police NOC.

-Soon after the application and documents vetting, the authority shall decide whether the application is accepted or rejected.
+Soon after the application and necessary papers vetting, the authority shall decide whether the application is accepted or rejected.
 In case the Controlling Authority cancels the application, the reasons for the same shall be shared with the applicant via registered contact detail.

 PSARA license in Rajasthan: Renewal & Validity Norms